Searches for CE{\nu}NS and Physics beyond the Standard Model using Skipper-CCDs at CONNIE: Selection and energy spectrum

 \subsection{Detection efficiency}

-The detection efficiency determination uses the same methodology as in previous analyses~\cite{CONNIE2019, CONNIE2022} by simulating 40 neutrino-like events per image from the reactor-off period, with a uniform probability in the active volume and a uniform energy distribution between 5 and 2005~eV, using the depth-size calibration based on muon tracks.
-Comparing the energy and 3D position of the simulated events before and after the image processing and event extraction, it was found out that almost all events were extracted with $\sim$100\% acceptance.
-A small fraction, less than 1.3\%, of simulated events generated traces similar to serial-register events and were flagged by the masking routine, Section \ref{sec:Masking}.
+The detection efficiency determination uses the same methodology as in previous analyses~\cite{CONNIE2019, CONNIE2022} by simulating 40 neutrino-like events per image from the reactor-off period, with a uniform probability in the active volume and a uniform energy distribution between 5 and 2005\,eV, using the depth-size calibration.
+Comparing the energy and three-dimensional position of the simulated events before and after the image processing and event extraction, the total extraction acceptance was found to be 98.7\%.
+The remaining small fraction of simulated events was flagged by the masking routine due to their similarity to serial-register events, Section \ref{sec:Masking}.

-The overall detection efficiency, shown in Fig.~\ref{fig:effCONNIEskp}, accounts for the event extraction acceptance and the selection cuts.
-Compared to the previous runs with standard CCDs, the new sensors extend their efficient operation to lower energies and reach full efficiency around 100~eV\@, gaining a significant improvement.
-Based on this, the energy threshold for rare event searches was reduced to 15~eV\@, thus achieving the lowest energy threshold among all the current CE$\nu$NS experiments.
+The overall detection efficiency, shown in Fig.~\ref{fig:effCONNIEskp}, accounts for the event extraction acceptance and the selection procedure.
+Compared to the previous runs with standard CCDs, the new sensors extend their efficient operation to lower energies and reach full efficiency around 100\,eV\@, representing a significant improvement.
+Based on this, the energy threshold for rare event searches was reduced to 15\,eV\@.
+This value was chosen based on the limitation of the current understanding of the background at very low energies, where artificial events are not yet fully characterised or efficiently rejected, leading to an increase in the observed background levels.
+With this threshold, the experiment achieves the lowest-energy sensitivity among all current CE$\nu$NS searches, improving over the previous best limit of 50\,eV also obtained by CONNIE~\cite{CONNIE2022}.